a5221985/tutorials/Linux/Linux_Kernel/linux_kernel_tasks.md

 	2. Improve it
 6. `find -iname TODO | wc -l` (Developers write what they want to do and they don't want to do...)
 	1. Find tasks to work on
+7. Fix compiler warnings
+	1. It can be dangerous!!!
+We need to have background
+8.